Varshi2799/TFTG/README.md

-3) Load the mRNA data of the genes and samples in pandas dataframe:
+*3) Load the mRNA data of the genes and samples in pandas dataframe:*

 import pandas as pd